IronWolf Health Management improves NAS system reliability — with the industry’s most comprehensive embedded analysis and recovery software.

 Clearly, the introduction of IHM enables IronWolf HDDs to bring even greater value to your NAS system.
 It improves the overall system reliability by displaying actionable prevention, intervention or recovery options for the user.

-Now that it’s here, it’s not something you’d want to do without — like Alex Wang, CEO of Synology America, said in a press release announcing IHM: “Something that is often overlooked, but imperative to business success is maintaining drive health by taking preventative action.
+Now that it’s here, it’s not something you’d want to do without.
+As Alex Wang, CEO of Synology America, said: “Something that is often overlooked, but imperative to business success is maintaining drive health by taking preventative action.
 Thanks to this partnership, we can deliver a product that not only makes it easier for users to monitor the health of their NAS, but makes it simpler in the event data recovery is required.”

 What do you think — ready for the biggest update to your NAS systems in recent memory?